About Mixed Berry Dutch Baby Pancake

 When you add in the fact that that it’s all cooked in a cast iron skillet (no frying pan!
 No grease!) it really can’t get any easier than this.

 Trust me, you guys, cast iron skillet pancakes are where it’s at.
-As the say, it’s what the cool kids are doing.
+As they say, it’s what the “cool” kids are doing.

-When planning our breakfast, I went with simple toppings for this dutch baby (also commonly known as a German puff pancake).
+When planning our breakfast, I went with simple toppings for this dutch baby (also commonly known as a German puff pancake, a Bismarck, or a Dutch puff).
 I scooped on a tab of cool whip, tossed together some raspberries and blueberries, and dusted it all with some powdered sugar.

 But the best part?
 Even though this puffy oven pancake is a whole different recipe, you can still use any topping you already love with traditional pancakes.